-Craig works full-time for the ECMI as a junior researcher, primarily focusing on the role of national minorities in regional development and on minority language media across Europe.
-This includes a focus on the socioeconomic aspects of linguistic minorities such as Celtic language speakers in the British Isles.
-In addition, a second research pole is focused around the policy of Universal Basic Income and how redistributive policies would affect national minorities.
+Craig works full-time for the ECMI as a researcher, primarily focusing on minority language media across Europe as well as on the role of national minorities in regional development.
+This includes a focus on the socioeconomic aspects of linguistic minorities such as Celtic language speakers on the British Isles.
+In addition, a second research pole is centred around the policy of Universal Basic Income and how redistributive policies would affect national minorities.
 This is covered from an EU-wide perspective but also focuses on arguments of justice and empowerment.

 A graduate of MA / MSc European Studies at Europa Universität Flensburg and the University of Southern Denmark, Craig is now enrolled as a PhD candidate at the Europa Universität Flensburg.
 His previous studies include a BA Business Management from the University of Brighton, UK.

 Willis, C. (2021) ‘The Minority SafePack Initiative and Universal Basic Income: a combination to address minority issues in the European Union’, International Journal on Minority and Group Rights, Advance Articles, pp. 1-30.
 DOI: https://doi.org/10.1163/15718115-BJA10012